 I started the experiment by splitting my classes of roughly 17-19 students each into four groups.
-A few nights before class I created four sets of slips of paper, each centered on a different content area which would serve as the focus of each phase of the exercise.
+A few nights before class I created four sets of slips of paper, each centered on a different content area that would serve as the focus of each phase of the exercise.
 Phase one’s content was composed of a series of shapes and the other three phases were groupings of words, all printed on slips of paper, trimmed, and then placed into paper bags.
 This resulted in 16 bags total, four per class group, and one per phase of the exercise.

 For each phase, groups of students were tasked with creating a visual hierarchy of the objects in their bag by pinning them up on the critique walls of the classroom.
-Students had roughly 10 minutes to work together to make sense of their assigned objects or words and to create order of them.
-With each bag came a new challenge and after each challenge came a discussion on why the groups ordered the content in the manner they did and what they learned from the process.
+Students had roughly 10 minutes to work together to make sense of their assigned objects or words and to create an order of them.
+With each bag came a new challenge and after each challenge came to a discussion on why the groups ordered the content in the manner they did and what they learned from the process.

 Hierarchy: Order Without Guidance

 The first phase bag contained a set of circles, squares and rectangles of varying sizes.
 With no prior direction, students spent time shifting the objects around on tables and on the walls before they began to make order of the objects and began tacking them to the wall in their final hierarchies.
 The most difficult component of this phase was the fact that there were several rectangular objects that carried the same mass as many of the other objects yet they did not “fit in” as a circle or a square.
 The discussion that followed focused on the decisions students made in ordering the objects, why they chose the arrangements they did and if other students could make sense of their hierarchical solutions.
 During this phase, students learned first-hand how designers are often given content that doesn’t always come together neatly and perfectly.